Chippewa County Housing Authority

 711 North Bridge Street, Room 14

-Chippewa County Housing Authority is a Public Housing Agency in Chippawa, Wisconsin that participates in the Section 8 Housing Choice Voucher (HCV) program.
-As of November 19th, 2019, Chippewa County Housing Authority has 1 waiting lists that are open now or opening soon.
+Chippewa County Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV) program.
+As of July 9th, 2020, Chippewa County Housing Authority has 1 waiting lists that are open now or opening soon.

 The Chippewa County Housing Authority Housing Choice Voucher Waiting List is open indefinitely.